keithbuhler/keithbuhler.github.io/_posts/2016-02-06-how-we-see-your-candidate.md

 excerpt_separator: <!--more-->
 ---

-# How We See Your Candidate -- Empathy Building Chart

 You may know someone who supports a candidate you dislike.
 You may know someone who supports a candidate you can't imagine any sane person supporting.
 This chart helps to explain, as sympathetically as possible, what supporters see in their candidate.

 <img src="/img/How We See Them Top 4 Presidential Candidates.png" alt="How We See the Top 4 Presidential Candidates 2016" align="Center" width="80%" hspace="5">